Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: VLSM Basic Notions

+\item[Valid states.]
+The valid states associated with ${\mathcal{P}_2}$ coincide with the constrained states, i.e., states of the form $\{ n \ |\ n \geq 0\}$.

 \item[Valid messages.]
-We can see that the valid messages are the powers of $2$.
+The valid messages associated with ${\mathcal{P}_2}$ are powers of $2$ (excluding $1$).
 Valid messages are a subset of constrained messages, so valid messages must be even natural numbers.
 Since the only initial message is $2$ and valid messages are those produced by constrained transitions using only valid messages, we get that valid messages are the powers of $2$.
+Note that $1$ cannot be emitted by any transition. \end{description}